jmount1992/jmount1992.github.io/_posts/2023-03-18-BuildingAStaticWebsite_Part1.md

 {% endtabs %}

 {:start="6"}
-6. In `_data/navigation.yml` add the following code.
+6. In the `_data/navigation.yml` file add the following code.
 We will add additional links as we add pages to our site.

 {% tabs step_6b %}
 {% tab step_6b code %}